honghaoz/UWQuestAPI/README.md

 UW Quest API
 ==========

-This API provides full access to University of Waterloo Quest, the Waterloo's student information system.
+This API provides full access (still building) to University of Waterloo Quest, the Waterloo's student information system.

+## Insteresting in this project?

+Building this API for quest system is time consuming, you are very wellcome if you are interesting in this project and want to join us.

 ## Accessing the API